chassotrezor/frontend/doc/dataStructure.md

 > If a station needs to depend from several nodes, it must depend from a `'and'` or `'or'` node.

+> If a node is a station, its id must match the station id

 ### endNodes

 List of all ending stations.
 As the graph is build on dependencies, this list is used as starting points to generate the graph.